pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/github.md

         weight: 1
 ---

-This document outlines the steps required to configure Pulumi to accept Github id_tokens to be exchanged by Organization access tokens
+This document outlines the steps required to configure Pulumi to accept Github id_tokens to be exchanged by Organization access tokens.

 ## Prerequisites